Middleware - React router

 Middleware typically has access to the request and response objects as long as the next function.

-Each middleware can exacute code, modify request/response objects, end the request-response cycle or call the next middleware.
+Each middleware can execute code, modify request/response objects, end the request-response cycle or call the next middleware.

 Common use cases for middleware: Authentication, logging, error handling, CORS, validation and more.